Date

 KNOW BEFORE YOU GO:

-- This hike is roughly 1-2 miles over a combination of dirt trails and flat paths.
+- This hike is roughly 1.5 miles along sidewalks and paved paths.

 - Hikes are appropriate for adults and mature adolescents.